-The Minister for Energy and Climate Change is releasing this draft report for public consultation as part of the requirement under Schedule 4A, section 77 of the NSW Electricity Supply Act 1995 to review the ESS every five years.
+The Minister for Energy and Climate Change is releasing this report to fulfil the requirement under Schedule 4A, section 77 of the NSW Electricity Supply Act 1995 to review the ESS every 5 years.

-The main findings of the draft statutory review report are as follows.
+The main findings of the statutory review report are as follows.

-Objective 1: create a financial incentive to reduce the consumption of energy by encouraging energy saving activities
+1.1 Objective 1: create a financial incentive to reduce the consumption of energy by encouraging energy saving activities

 The ESS is meeting this objective.
-Accredited certificate providers (ACPs) have created energy savings certificates (ESCs).
+Accredited Certificate Providers (ACPs) have created Energy Savings Certificates (ESCs).
 Surveys of ACPs indicate revenue from the sale of ESCs is greater than the administrative cost of creating them.
 Scheme participants are purchasing and surrendering ESCs to meet annual energy savings targets.
-The ESS has encouraged the uptake of energy savings activities that otherwise would not have occurred, particularly in the heat pump hot water market.
+The Scheme has encouraged the uptake of energy savings activities that otherwise would not have occurred, particularly in the heat pump hot water market.

 This objective remains valid.
-There are substantial opportunities to improve energy efficiency in NSW through the ESS.
+There are substantial opportunities to improve energy efficiency in NSW through the Scheme.
 However, market barriers to their adoption persist.
-The ESS provides financial incentives to help overcome these barriers.
+The Scheme provides financial incentives to help overcome these barriers.

-Objective 2(a): assist households and businesses to reduce energy consumption and energy costs
+1.2 Objective 2(a): assist households and businesses to reduce energy consumption and energy costs

 The ESS is meeting this objective.
 Activities implemented between 2019 and 2023 are estimated to deliver almost 29,000 GWh of energy savings and around \$8 billion in energy bill savings over their lifetimes.
-The ESS' contribution to lowering electricity demand in NSW has placed downward pressure on energy bills for all consumers.
-By comparing scenarios with and without the ESS, market modelling indicates the scheme has saved NSW households an estimated \$98 a year and NSW businesses an estimated \$277 a year on their electricity bills over the review period.
+The Scheme's contribution to lowering electricity demand in NSW has placed downward pressure on energy bills for all consumers.
+By comparing scenarios with and without the ESS, market modelling indicates the Scheme has saved NSW households an estimated \$98 a year and NSW businesses an estimated \$277 a year on their electricity bills over the review period.